Vanier Cup

+The Vanier Cup (Coupe Vanier) is the trophy awarded annually to the champion Canadian football team in U Sports, the governing body for university sports in Canada.
+The U Sports football champion is determined in a one-game playoff (the Vanier Cup game), played by the winners of the Uteck Bowl and the Mitchell Bowl.
+In turn, the participating teams are determined by the winners of four bowl games: the Loney Bowl (AUS), Hardy Cup (Canada West), Dunsmore Cup (RSEQ), and Yates Cup (OUA).
+The Vanier Cup game is played at a neutral site that changes every year; the hosting university is determined months or years in advance.

-The Laval Rouge et Or have won the most Vanier Cups (11), while the Western Mustangs have the most appearances (15).
+The Laval Rouge et Or have won the most Vanier Cups (12), while the Western Mustangs have the most appearances (15).
 Eighteen teams have won the Vanier Cup, while three others have played for the championship but never won.
 There are six active teams that have never appeared in the championship game.
-The most recent game, the 57th Vanier Cup, was played on November 26, 2022, at London, Ontario.
-In this game, the Laval Rouge et Or defeated the Saskatchewan Huskies 30–24 to win their 11th championship.
+The most recent game, the 59th Vanier Cup, was played on November 23, 2024, at Kingston, Ontario.
+In this game, the Laval Rouge et Or defeated the Wilfrid Laurier Golden Hawks 22–17 to win their twelfth championship.